Louis Alderman, Graphic Design graduate at University Centre South Essex shares his story

 Doing my degree was like another level of education, they would teach you how to learn, and how to evolve ideas using your best skill set to create better pieces of work.
 I think the greatest skill I gained l is how to approach a design with more than one idea, it taught me not to just go with my first initial instinct.

-All of the abode software at South Essex College and the university centre is very useful when you go into industry and one that I rely on to achieve my goals.
+All of the abode software at South Essex College and University Centre South Essex is very useful when you go into industry and one that I rely on to achieve my goals.

 Since completing my course I have worked a few freelance jobs but mainly I spent time working at a garden centre as a marketing assistant and I recently lost my job in a designer role at a local design agency due to complications surrounding COVID.